garyptchoi/multiply-connected-quasiconformal-map/README.md

 * `[map,map_planar] = multiply_connected_quasiconformal_map(v1,f1,bdy1_all,blm1_all,ilm1,v2,f2,bdy2_all,blm2_all,ilm2)`

 Input:
-* `v1`: nv1 x 2 or 3 vertex coordinates of shape 1
+* `v1`: nv1 x 2 or 3 vertex coordinates of surface 1
-* `f1`: nf1 x 3 triangulations of shape 1
+* `f1`: nf1 x 3 triangulations of surface 1
-* `bdy1_all`: a 1 x k cell array with each cell containing vertex indices of a boundary curve of shape 1
+* `bdy1_all`: a 1 x k cell array with each cell containing vertex indices of a boundary curve of surface 1
-* `blm1_all`: a 1 x k cell array with each cell containing vertex indices of boundary landmarks on the k-th boundary curve of shape 1
+* `blm1_all`: a 1 x k cell array with each cell containing 1 x b_k vertex indices of boundary landmarks on the k-th boundary curve of surface 1
-* `ilm1`: indices of interior landmarks of shape 1
+* `ilm1`: 1 x i vertex indices of interior landmarks of surface 1
-* `v2`: nv2 x 2 or 3 vertex coordinates of shape 2
+* `v2`: nv2 x 2 or 3 vertex coordinates of surface 2
-* `f2`: nf2 x 3 triangulations of shape 2
+* `f2`: nf2 x 3 triangulations of surface 2
-* `bdy2_all`: a 1 x k cell array with each cell containing vertex indices of a boundary curve of shape 2
+* `bdy2_all`: a 1 x k cell array with each cell containing vertex indices of a boundary curve of surface 2
-* `blm2_all`: a 1 x k cell array with each cell containing vertex indices of boundary landmarks on the k-th boundary curve of shape 2
+* `blm2_all`: a 1 x k cell array with each cell containing 1 x b_k vertex indices of boundary landmarks on the k-th boundary curve of surface 2
-* `ilm2`: indices of interior landmarks of shape 2
+* `ilm2`: 1 x i vertex indices of interior landmarks of surface 2

 Output:
 * `map`: nv1 x 2 or 3 vertex coordinates of the resulting quasiconformal map